Scarcity of congruences for the partition function: Introduction

 \begin{remark} In terms of the partition function, condition \eqref{eq:tq0} is equivalent to the statement that for all $n$ and $Q$ with $\pfrac{-n}\ell=\delta$ and $Q\equiv -1\pmod\ell$, we have

 (this can be seen from a computation involving the weights of the modular forms $f_{\ell, \delta}$). \end{remark}

 The next main result gives a strong necessary condition for the existence of a congruence~\eqref{eq:Qellcong}.
-It is a consequence of more general results obtained for squarefree modulus $Q$ in Section~\ref{sec:squarefree} below. \begin{theorem} Suppose that $\ell\geq 5$ and $Q\geq 5$ are primes with $Q\neq \ell$. \begin{enumerate} \item There are no congruences of the form \eqref{eq:Qellcong} with $\pfrac{24\beta_{\ell, Q}-1}Q=0$.
+It is a consequence of more general results obtained for squarefree modulus $Q$ in Section~\ref{sec:squarefree} below.
+Here $V_Q$ is the standard operator defined in Lemma~\ref{lem:uQ}. \begin{theorem} Suppose that $\ell\geq 5$ and $Q\geq 5$ are primes with $Q\neq \ell$. \begin{enumerate} \item There are no congruences of the form \eqref{eq:Qellcong} with $\pfrac{24\beta_{\ell, Q}-1}Q=0$.

 \item Fix $\delta\in \{0, -1\}$ and $\ep\in \{\pm 1\}$.
 If there is a congruence of the form \eqref{eq:Qellcong} with

 then

 \end{enumerate} \end{theorem}